tomsasani/bxd_mutator_manuscript/README.md

 To generate all of the **raw data in the manuscript**, it's highly recommended that you run the following on a machine with the ability to run many simultaneous processes, and **with at least 100 Gbp of free space in the working directory.**

-Step #4 above is by far the most time-consuming -- the method used to get 3-mer nucleotide compositions in haplotype in each sample on each chromosome is slow and generates a unique file for every combination of sample and chromosome (almost 3,000 individual files).
+Step #4 above is by far the most time-consuming -- the method I've written to get 3-mer nucleotide compositions in each haplotype in each sample is very slow.
 Since the `data/` directory already contains precomputed versions of these files, I've removed the Snakemake rule that generates the files from `identify_singletons.smk`.
 If you want to recreate these files, just uncomment the part of the `rule all:` input that generates the nucleotide composition files and re-run the pipeline.

 ```
 # enter a directory of your choice (make sure